peter-leonov/introscope/README.md

 For safety reasons this plugin does anything only when `NODE_ENV` equals to `'test'`, in production or development it's a no-op.

-Introscope supports all the new ES features (if not, create an issue 🙏.
+Introscope supports all the new ES features (if not, [create an issue](https://github.com/peter-leonov/introscope/issues) 🙏).
 That means, if Babel supports some new fancy syntax, Introscope should too.

 ## Example